nmshd/documentation/_includes/scenarios/integrate/read-attribute-from-peer.md

 ## Accept the Request

 After the Sender has sent the [Request for reading Attributes]({% link _docs_integrate/read-attribute-from-peer.md %}#request-for-reading-attributes) to the Recipient and the Recipient has received this Request, the Recipient can accept it to give the Sender read access to all or some of the requested Attributes.
-To do this, proceed as described in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case documentation and specify the ID of the received Request.
+To do this, proceed as described in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case documentation and specify the `id` of the received [Request]({% link _docs_integrate/data-model-overview.md %}#request).
 You must also decide and specify for each ReadAttributeRequestItem contained in the Request for reading Attributes whether you want to accept or reject it.

 If the Recipient does not want the Sender to read any Attributes of it and therefore does not want to accept the Request for reading Attributes of the Sender, it can reject it as a whole as well.
 For this, follow the instructions of the [Reject incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) use case.
 {: .notice--info}